WebexCC-SA/LAB-2310/docs/Excercise1.md

       ![Nav](./assets/2310_Excercise1_2_11.png){ width="700" }

-- After adding these settings, click "Create" to finalize the channel.
+- After adding these settings, click "Create" to finalize the channel. <br>

-- The way an incoming call is presented to an agent in agent-based routing is via the entry point to the routing flow and the flow mapped to the queue which has the team the agent belongs to.
+- The way an incoming call is presented to an agent in agent-based routing is via the entry point to the routing flow and the flow mapped to the queue which has the team the agent belongs to. <br>

-- With this logic, let's check the queue and make the necessary configuration.
+- With this logic, let's check the queue and make the necessary configuration. <br>

 - In the Contact Center navigation pane, under Customer Experience, select Queues.
 Search for the queue **??????**.